-BACO International 2018 has a new and innovative structure to meet the needs of all delegates.
+BACO International 2018 had a new and innovative structure to meet the needs of all delegates.

-These sessions are provided by all the major societies, with brief presentations updating delegates on the latest in paediatrics, otology, skull base, rhinology, head and neck, laryngology and facial plastics.
-There will be three to four presentations followed by a Q&A session.
-At the end of the session the delegate will have gained key knowledge about the latest updates for that sub-specialty.
-These sessions run sequentially through the programme and do not overlap.
-Thus, the generalist can attend all seven 60 minute sessions across the three days gaining a broad update across the whole ENT.
-They will also be ideal for sub-specialists who want to get updates in other areas.
+These sessions were provided by all the major societies, with brief presentations updating delegates on the latest in paediatrics, otology, skull base, rhinology, head and neck, laryngology and facial plastics.
+There were three to four presentations followed by a Q&A session.
+At the end of the session the delegate had gained key knowledge about the latest updates for that sub-specialty.
+These sessions ran sequentially through the programme and did not overlap.
+Thus, the generalist attended (if this wished) all seven 60 minute sessions across the three days gaining a broad update across the whole ENT.
+This was also ideal for sub-specialists who wanted to get updates in other areas.

-Each major subspecialty will have one international keynote speaker who will give a 30 minute address about a key topic in the sub-specialty.
-These are key international opinion leaders in the sub-specialty, and will set the tone for the 90 minute session with complementary talks from other leading sub-specialists and a panel discussion debating key issues across the topic.
-These sessions will be of particular interest for those with an interest in this sub-specialist area, and those with an interest in the more general topics presented.
+Each major sub-specialty had one international keynote speaker who gave a 30 minute address about a key topic in the sub-specialty.
+These were key international opinion leaders in the sub-specialty, and set the tone for the 90 minute session with complementary talks from other leading sub-specialists and a panel discussion debating key issues across the topic.
+These sessions were of particular interest for those with an interest in this sub-specialist area, and those with an interest in the more general topics presented.

-In keeping with the theme of collaboration for BACO International, the programme will bring together two specialty societies for collaborative sessions to explore common areas of interest.
-The different perspective on these topics which are presented by the members of the sub-specialties will set up the opportunity for a fascinating panel discussion.
-Two relevant free papers, selected from the best of the abstracts will be presented.
-These 90 minute sessions will be of particular interest to those with an interest in the sub-specialty area.
+In keeping with the theme of collaboration for BACO International, the programme brought together two specialty societies for collaborative sessions to explore common areas of interest.
+The different perspective on these topics were presented by the members of the sub-specialties set up the opportunity for a fascinating panel discussion.
+Two relevant free papers, selected from the best of the abstracts were presented.
+These 90 minute sessions were of particular interest to those with an interest in the sub-specialty area.

-Each of the major subspecialties will have a number of symposia, offering the opportunity to discuss at greater length important topics across the sub-specialty.
-Topics will be presented by leading sub-specialists and panel discussions will develop key areas and enhance audience involvement.
-Two relevant free papers selected from the best of the abstracts will be presented.
+Each of the major sub-specialties had a number of symposia, offering the opportunity to discuss at greater length important topics across the sub-specialty.
+Topics were presented by leading sub-specialists and panel discussions who helped develop key areas and enhance audience involvement.
+Two relevant free papers selected from the best of the abstracts were presented.

-Brazil and India are the two guest countries who have been invited will present their work at BACO International.
-The respective national associations (Brazilian Society of Otorhinolaryngology, Indian Academy of Otolaryngology-Head and Neck Surgery, Association of Otolaryngologists of India) will host these sessions, which presents a superb opportunity for networking.
+Brazil and India are the two guest countries who were invited to present their work at BACO International.
+The respective national associations (Brazilian Society of Otorhinolaryngology, Indian Academy of Otolaryngology-Head and Neck Surgery, Association of Otolaryngologists of India) hosted these sessions, presenting a superb opportunity for networking.

-These sessions are designed to demonstrate surgical steps for chosen procedures by renowned experts on fresh frozen cadavers and beamed to high definition screens across the venue.
-The dissection sessions will cater to a wide variety of surgical interests.
+These sessions were designed to demonstrate surgical steps for chosen procedures by renowned experts on fresh frozen cadavers and beamed to high definition screens across the venue.
+The dissection sessions catered to a wide variety of surgical interests.

 Clinical Skills Sessions

-As a highly successful and popular component of the programme, the clinical skill sessions will be housed in the conference centre.
-This will allow surgeons of all grades to receive “hands on” training on a variety of simulation stations, most of which will updated to reflect current practice and innovations in technology
+As a highly successful and popular component of the programme, the clinical skill sessions were housed in the conference centre.
+This allowed surgeons of all grades to receive “hands on” training on a variety of simulation stations, most of which were updated to reflect current practice and innovations in technology